bcgsc/xmatchview/v0.3.2/README.md

 ### INSTALL

-Download the tar ball, gunzip and extract the files on your system using:
+Download the tar file and extract the files on your system using:

 <pre>
-gunzip xmatchview-0.3.tar.gz
-tar -xvf xmatchview-0.3.tar
+tar -xvf xmatchview_0-3-2.tar
 </pre>

 ### DEPENDENCIES